Akshay-Srivatsan/akshay-srivatsan.github.io/content/index.md

 ## Education

-I'm currently a PhD student at the Stanford University Computer Science Department.
-I recently finished a masters degree focusing on computer systems (2020--2022), and before that I also did my undergrad at Stanford (2017--2021), focusing on computer graphics.
+I'm currently a PhD student in the Stanford University Computer Science Department.
+I recently finished my masters degree focusing on computer systems (2020--2022), and before that I also did my undergrad at Stanford (2017--2021), focusing on computer graphics.
 Before that, I went to Menlo School for high school.